cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

                                 api_id)
 ```

-The `ProofGenWithPseudonym` operation is described in detail in Appendix (#detailed-proof-generation-with-pseudonym)
+The `ProofGenWithNym` operation is described in detail in Appendix (#detailed-proof-generation-with-pseudonym)

 ## Proof Verification with Pseudonym